 The following are 12 plants which have had various parts of the plant dried and can taken as a tea or in tablet form.

 As mentioned above, adaptogens shouldn’t be taken as the be all to end all cure for stress reduction.
 Used in conjunction with a healthy lifestyle and you may see improvement in overall stress management.

 - made into teas or soups.

 I personally use and recommend the range of adaptogen blend teas from Lake & Oak Tea Co.
-Check out my selection on my Product Recommendations page.
+Check out my favorites in my Shop.